augustbruno/augustbruno.github.io/_pages/research.md

 Assessing the Relative Importance of Parenting Style Decisions in a Model of Child Skill Development (Job Market Paper)

-A Further Examination of the Relative Importance of Parenting Style Decisions in a Model of Child Skill Development
+Parenting Decisions When Child Discount Factors Are Endogenous

 Publications